infinum/wordpress-handbook/Project management/SEO preparation.md

 We have two scenarios we'll have to cover:

-1. a new website without the prior existence on the internet
+1. a new website without prior existence on the Internet
 2. an existing website that we need to migrate and regain or improve their existing search ranking.

 ### New website